Corporate lawyers are among the most in-demand professionals in our country, thanks to the unique skillset and expertise of such professionals.

 There isn’t any one-rule-fits-all norm for deciding upon how much does a lawyer earn in India.
 Your background, credentials, and performance at law school matter at the outset as does your experience and the firm you are seeking employment at to decide the salary of lawyer in India!

+How much do lawyers earn in India greatly varies with their working location.
 Your location plays a huge role in determining how much you make as a corporate lawyer.
 Some locations offer salaries higher than the national average while some places offer less than the average pay.
 It’s important to know which kind of place you live in to calculate your potential earnings in this field.

 Corporate lawyers in Chennai earn around 99.9% more than the national average.
 Similarly, corporate lawyers in Bangalore and New Delhi earn 41% and 17.5% higher than the average wages respectively.